vittokevin/olist-eda-business-performance/README.md

 VLOOKUP was used to connect the relevant tables together so the data could be analyzed as a single picture rather than five separate pieces.

-Building the Analysis
+### Building the Analysis
 Pivot tables were the main tool for summarizing revenue and order volume by month.
 Other essential formulas were layered in to calculate and surface the specific metrics needed for each finding.

-Documentation
+### Documentation
-A summary insights log was created to capture the key findings.
+A [summary insights log](https://1drv.ms/x/c/8b165763c3e5efed/IQDabUpxAcQnQqGxFOg9kfDfAUMmlSSu2k0wQaQ7njd64h0?e=eBGwFJ) was created to capture the key findings.
 A full detailed log wasn't possible within the time limit, but the priority was making sure the output was usable and the findings were clear.

 ## :collision: Key Insights
-The full breakdown of these findings is documented in a separate one-page write-up included in this repository.
+The full breakdown of these findings is documented in a [one-page write-up](https://1drv.ms/w/c/8b165763c3e5efed/IQCcMO7EsaUFTpscSN7rhFTCAV11ViwhuodfLNnEq2o2kJY?e=sfzIMi) included in this repository.

 ## :sparkles: Reflection
 The biggest test of this project was whether the habits from the GameZone project would actually hold up under time pressure.